 Sure, I have body issues, and I sometimes get a little bitchy about that.
 But!
-If my boobs can move mountains – or cause volcanoes to spurt volcano innards – no puns intended! – then hell yes, I’ll flash them.
+If my boobs can move the earth (that is what a quake is, yes?) then hell yeah, I’ll flash them.

 By which I mean, of course I’ll wear a low-cut shirt on Boobquake day (which was yesterday, yes, I know, but still.
 I wore the shirt and took the picture yesterday, so.)
 It’s for science!*

 Pictured: boobs, sort of.
 Not pictured: robust self-esteem.